SpriteLink/NIPAP/docs/INSTALL.rst

 Installation
 ------------
-If you are running a Debian system or a Debian derivative, see install-debian.rst for installation instructions.
+If you are running a Debian system or a Debian derivative, see `installing on Debian <install-debian.rst>`_ for instructions.

 NIPAP should be able to run on any Unix-like operating system but you will need to install dependencies and NIPAP manually.
+See `installing on Unix systems
-See install-unix.rst for instructions.
+<stall-unix.rst>`_ for instructions.

 Configuration
 -------------
-Once you have NIPAP installed on your machine, read config-nipapd.rst for a configuration guide of the NIPAP backend (nipapd).
+Once you have NIPAP installed on your machine, read `nipap configuration
+<config-nipapd.rst>`_ for a configuration guide of the NIPAP backend (nipapd).

-config-cli.rst covers configuration of the CLI while config-www.rst covers the necessary configuration for setting up the NIPAP web UI.
+Check out `CLI configuration <config-cli.rst>`_ and / or `configuration of nipap-www <config-www.rst>`_ which covers the necessary configuration for setting up the NIPAP web UI.